 Whenever necessary we use a tarp or netting on top of and around scaffolding and platforms.
 This acts as a barrier between a falling item and the ground.
 It is an effective way to avoid injury or damage.

 We work as a team to avoid complacency and remain vigilant at all times.
 We encourage our employees to hold one another accountable to all the safety procedures and create an expectation of safety.
-Our main objective is to ensure our employees feel safe and secure in their work and to eliminate any chance of an injury due to a falling object.
+Our main objective is to ensure our employees feel safe and secure in their work and to eliminate any chance of an injury due to a falling objects.